Grodewald/mine-sweeper/README.md

 o   Modules need to be independent of one another and should only depend on stable abstractions.
 The only dependencies between modules in my code are event names.
 These are stable abstractions.

-o   Code that has a shelf life of more than a few weeks needs to be test driven.
-I test-drove the logic code, but got lazy on some of the UI code… so I do have some tests but not enough.